House Affordability Calculator

 4. Search for the highest home price that fits the monthly housing budget.

-See how debts, down payment, and mortgage rate affect affordability.
+See how debts, down payment, mortgage rate, tax, insurance, and HOA affect affordability.

 Compare debt-to-income targets in a transparent way.

-Separate principal and interest from estimated tax, insurance, and HOA.
+Separate principal and interest from tax, insurance, and HOA costs.

 Frequently asked questions